In this ten-day crash course, Suzy Vitello—den mother of Chuck Palahniuk's writing group—will teach you the secrets of writing dialogue that sings.

-Suzy Vitello, the den mother of Chuck Palahniuk's Portland-based writing workshop, is a pro at writing and editing dialogue that grabs a reader.
+Suzy Vitello, the den mother of Chuck Palahniuk's Portland-based writing workshop, and author of The Moment Before and The Empress Chronicles, is a pro at writing and editing dialogue that grabs a reader.
 In this ten-day intensive, she'll demystify the art and craft of writing effective dialogue.
 Through five craft lectures and Q&A discussion threads, participants will gain new tools and have access to a forum to solve their dialogue-related conundrums.

-This class will be broken up into four main parts:
+This class will be broken up into three main parts:

 The first five days of the course will consist of five in-depth lectures developed by Suzy on how to write stronger dialogue.
-And as an added bonus, the final lecture will include exclusive, never-before disclosed dialogue-writing tips from Chuck Palahniuk, Lidia Yuknavitch, Chelsea Cain and Monica Drake!
+And as an added bonus, the final lecture will include exclusive dialogue-writing tips from Chuck Palahniuk, Lidia Yuknavitch, Chelsea Cain and Monica Drake!

 Q & A